 Step 2 - The Cleaner Steps Up

-We recommend using a good quality, professional cleaner before your begin the task of cleaning your washing machine.
+We recommend using a good quality, professional cleaner before you begin the task of cleaning your washing machine.

 There are many out there, however, we recommend our very own eSpares dishwasher & washing machine cleaner.
-With great reviews from over 800 eSpares customers, you are guaranteed to get fantastic results after each and every use.
+With great reviews from several eSpares customers, you are guaranteed to get fantastic results after each and every use.